Habit Tracker Journal: How to Build a Habit System in Your Planner

 How many habits should I track at once in my planner?

 Most behavioural research suggests three to five habits as a workable upper limit for reliable formation.
-Starting with three is safer — it keeps your prefrontal cortex from being overwhelmed and gives each habit enough daily attention to move toward automaticity.
+Starting with three is safer — it keeps your prefrontal cortex from being overwhelmed and gives each habit enough daily attention to move towards automaticity.
 As each habit becomes genuinely automatic (you do it without thinking), you can add another.

 How long before a tracked habit becomes automatic?